+The inflor Penum acknowledge the market's energies to the in anocating resources.
 The principle of letting the market determine all prices that can be set in a market was established.
 The market, not the government, is given the "decisive" role in allocating resources and for the first time the private sector and public sector are placed on an equal footing and the government committed to fostering the development of the private sector

-While the government reiterated the centrality of public ownership, it also limits its scope and encourages a mixed ownership model in which private capital can be invested in public sector companies - even to the point of taking control
+While the government relierated the centrality of public ownership, it also limits its scope and encourages a mixed ownership model in which private capital can be invested in public sector companies - even to the point of taking control

-The role of government is to protect property rights, ensure macroeconomic stability, regulate markets, provide social services and supply goods and services that are natural monopolies, manage investments in SOEs as a portfolio of assets (rather than directly running them) and ensure national security
+The role of government is to protect property rights, ensure macroeconomic stability, regulate markets, provide social services and supply goods and services that are natural monopolies, manage investments in SOEs as a portfolio of assets (rather than directly running them) and ensure national security 36